sfence/hades_revisited/GROUPS.md

 * `flora`: This is a plant that spreads on Dirt with Grass
 * `soil`: Usable by hoe
 * `not_in_craft_guide`: Item won't appear in craft guide
+* `rotation_takes_precedence=1`: Group for nodes.
+Normally, if rotation tool (e.g. screwdriver) is "placed" on this node, the `on_rightclick` action takes precedence, and the rotation action is used when Sneak key is held.
+But if this group is set, it's the other way around: The rotation action is executed by default and if Sneak is pressed, `on_rightclick` is executed instead

 Legacy groups:
 * `flammable`: Considered flammable (Note: This game has no fire)